No Win No Fee work injury claims.

 Is my employer to blame for my accident at work?

 No matter what role you do, from office employee, to bus driver, waitress or construction site worker, your employer owes both a common law, and, subject to the Health and Safety at Work Act 1974, a statutory duty to ensure the health, safety and welfare of all employees, is protected.
 An employer’s duty to their employees extends from conducting risk assessments, to putting procedures to look after the welfare of their employees, based upon their findings.
-They must also conduct a risk assessment to identify the measures necessary to comply with the Act and other regulations.

 What duties do an employer have to look after their employees?